fabricematrat/ThreeCircles/README.md

 - delete index.html
 - rename checkin-index.html into index.html

-### Transform your index.html
+### Transform your index.html with css
-- add css file
+- add import css file (search for //TODO CSS)
-- In section with id section-list-checkin
+- In section with id "section-list-checkin" add header as shown in index-mockup.html (search for //TODO timeline view)
-- replace TODO
+- revisit footer

+### Display dynamic content
+- write renderElementCutom (search for //TODO render timeline)
+- Is it rendering as expected?
+- In Checkin.groovy add deep relation reolution for as JSON (search for //TODO deep relation)

 ```java